shaisachs/the-check/README.md

 ***

 The first photo of a “suggestion receipt” appeared online courtesy of a tourist who’d stopped in for an omelet.
-Her slip read:
-**Suggested collaborator for your quilt project.**
+Her slip read: **Suggested collaborator for your quilt project.**

-She posted it with three laughing emojis and the caption: *this diner is legit*, and the internet, being the internet, latched on. x
+She posted it with three laughing emojis and the caption: *this diner is legit*, and the internet, being the internet, latched on.

 Within days, the diner saw an uptick in customers - curious locals, intrigued travelers, people who claimed they “just happened to be passing through” despite having license plates from two states over.

 The suggestions varied wildly: **Try the farmers’ market at dawn.
-You’ll meet him there.**; **Knitters’ circle—Mondays.
+You’ll meet him there.**; **Knitters’ circle - Mondays.
 Bring snacks.**; **Volunteer for the creek cleanup.
 You’ll like who shows up.**; **Ask about the lemon bars recipe.
 Trust us.**

 A pair of retirees found a shared hobby after their receipts nudged them toward the same birdwatching group.
 A teenager discovered a friend who loved the same obscure space opera series.
 A pair of musicians realized they’d both been writing songs alone and started meeting on Thursdays.

 People lingered longer.
 Conversations stretched.
 Laughter became more frequent, softer but richer.

 A journalist came through and described the place as “an oracle disguised as a grill.”
-Frankie snorted through her nose when she read it but clipped the article and stuck it to the fridge.
+Frankie shook her head when she read it but clipped the article and stuck it to the fridge.

 The printer chugged along unbothered, offering its suggestions without fanfare.
 Frankie and Augusta didn’t try to explain it.
 They didn’t really want to.